EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI: Limitations

 \section{Limitations}

 While our framework demonstrates that LLM-based explanation generation and validation can effectively detect annotation errors from HLV in NLI tasks, several limitations remain.
 First, the current study is restricted to the NLI task and to the \varierr{} dataset.
 Datasets that simultaneously provide HLV references and identified errors are scarce, which limits us to fully assess the robustness and generalizability of the framework across other tasks and domains.
 Second, \varierr{} incorporates a peer-validation setup, where annotators evaluate not only their own explanations but also those of others.
 This setting potentially provides richer information for error detection, but it is not explored in the present study.
 Incorporating peer-validation signals through LLMs remains an important direction for future work.
 Lastly, our \framework{} framework to use LLMs to detect errors is exploratory.
-LLM still over-generates explanations for almost all labels, which makes it challenging to use the same evaluation setup as evaluating natural human errors or synthetic errors.
+LLMs tend to overgenerate explanations across labels, which makes it challenging to use the same evaluation setup for natural or synthetic errors.
+Although this behavior may preserve ambiguity and variation, it also risks inheriting social or cultural biases from LLMs, potentially marginalizing minority perspectives.
+Future work could address this by incorporating more diverse LLMs and retaining low-validaty annotations as ambiguous cases for further review.